 In the weeks running up to the harvest, the acidity in the grapes transforms into sugar.
 Some winemakers help the process along by picking off leaves to expose the grapes to the sun.

 Then there’s the logistics.
-The domain has to find a team of pickers, find somewhere to house, feed and pay them.
+The domain has to find a team of pickers, find somewhere to house and feed them as well as a way to pay them (for some estates).
 Hygiene is also a crucial point: all of the tools must be perfectly clean, to avoid any contamination and unwanted tastes in the wine.